mongodb/chatbot/docs/docs/server/responses-api.md

 In stateful conversations, the server manages conversation history.
 You reference previous messages using the `previous_response_id` parameter, and the server maintains the context automatically.

 By setting `previous_response_id`, all messages in conversation are stored together in the database.
-This makes conversations easier to work with for analytical purporses.
+This makes conversations easier to analyze.

 **Requirements for stateful conversations:**
 1. Must set `store: true | undefined`